parrt/cs601/lectures/cookies.md

 # How ad companies track you

 Notice that the browser will send cookies to the server even for images, not just webpages.
-Ad companies embed images and websites and therefore can send you a cookie that your browser dutifully stores.
+Ad companies embed images in websites and therefore can send you a cookie that your browser dutifully stores.
 For example, here is the cookie ad traffic I got when I *opened an email* from `opentable.com`:

 ```
 BROWSER: GET http://oascnx18015.247realmedia.com/RealMedia/ads/adstream_nx.ads/www.opentable.opt/email-reminder/m-4/4234234@x26 HTTP/1.1